-The Port participated in a number of federal and state assisted programs.
-The grants are subject to audit by the grantors or their representatives.
+The Port participates in a number of federal and state assisted programs.
+These grants are subject to audit by the grantors or their representatives.
 Such audits could result in requests for reimbursement to grantor agencies for expenditures disallowed under the terms of the grants.
-Port management believes that such disallowances would be immaterial.
+Port management believes that such disallowances, if any, would be immaterial.